richarvey/techshift-modernise/content/page/lab3.md

 npm install aws-sdk --save
 ```

 We need to update our application to support S3 based files.
-Using the tree view on the right, expand the TSAGallery-API folder, then the utils folder.
+Using the tree view on the left, expand the TSAGallery-API folder, then the utils folder.

 Double click on the config.js file to open it in an editor.
 You will need to add the following code block into the config.
 Firstly add a new line on 3, then paste the code block into the new blank line.
 Then update the two values to match your region and DataBucketName.
 Save the changes by clicking File and Save.